 This submission must be received by CRWDB no later than sixty (60) calendar days after final payment is provided under any contract.
 CRWDB will respond in writing within ninety (90) calendar days of receipt of the claim, unless both parties agree to a longer response period.
 In the event CRWDB does not respond within this time period, the Contractor may institute legal action pursuant to Section 2.2-4364 of The Code of Virginia.

-EXTENSIONS OF CONTRACT: All RFPs will include statements specifying if contracts will be able to be extended past their original term.
+CONTRACT AWARD: CRWDB will enter into a contract with the selected proposer under this RFP.

+The initial contract will be for the period agreed upon by the Contractor and the CRWDB.
+Thereafter, the contract may be renewed for up to two (2) twelve (12) month performance periods, at the sole discretion of CRWDB.
+The initial contract amount will remain in force throughout that performance period, unless otherwise authorized by CRWDB.
+Amounts of subsequent contract extensions will be negotiated with the Contractor.

+EXTENSIONS OF CONTRACT: The CRWDB reserves the right to extend the Contract

+for any reason for a period or periods up to but not to exceed 12 months.
+Extensions may be

+exercised when the CRWDB and/or the Chief Elected Officials determines that an extension of the

+Contract is advantageous to the CRWDB.

 HUMAN TRAFFICKING: Executive Order 13333 requires the termination without penalty of any contract, if the Contractor engages in human trafficking.

 ROLE OF THE VIRGINIA COMMUNITY COLLEGE SYSTEM (VCCS): In Virginia, the VCCS, at the State level, is responsible for the formula distribution of WIOA funds; the award of certain Dislocated Worker WIOA Grants; ensuring the integrity of the funds; oversight and monitoring of local workforce development boards; and, developing and implementing WIOA operational guidance and policies in coordination with the Virginia Board of Workforce Development.
-The aforementioned documents can be found at www.virginiacareerworks.com.
+The aforementioned documents can be found at www.vcwcraterregion.com

-CONTRACT AWARD: CRWDB will enter into a contract with the selected proposer under this RFP.
-The initial contract will be for the period of June 13, 2019 to June 12, 2020 Thereafter, the contract may be renewed for up to two (2) twelve (12) month performance periods, at the sole discretion of CRWDB.
-The initial contract amount will remain in force throughout that performance period, unless otherwise

-authorized by CRWDB.
-Amounts of subsequent contract extensions will be negotiated with the Contractor.

 CERTIFICATIONS AND ASSURANCES: All Certifications and Assurances listed in ATTACHMENT F of this RFP are hereby incorporated into this RFP by reference and will be made a part of any contract(s) entered into by CRWDB as a result of all RFPs.

-Intentionally left blank

 ATTACHMENT A

 PROPOSAL SUBMISSION FORM

-RFP - OSO-PY19-1
+RFP - OSO-PY20-1